Entering the Coil Factor

 Note: The CAT 100 coils are not compatible with carbonitriding processes.

 Once the coil is attached to the binding posts, note the %Carbon displayed on the CAT-100.
-The % Carbon should be as close to 0.83 as possible, or within the range of .83 ±.
-03. In order to increase the %C, increase the Coil Factor.
+The % Carbon should be as close as possible to the carbon potential listed on the bag.
+In order to increase the %C, increase the Coil Factor.
 In order to decrease the %C, decrease the Coil Factor.